soulverteam/SoulverCore/README.md

 # What is SoulverCore?

-SoulverCore is a math engine that calculates day-to-day mathematical expressions.
-It comes out of the popular notepad calculator app [Soulver](https://soulver.app), which has been available for the Mac since 2005.
+SoulverCore is a natural language math engine used by the popular notepad calculator [Soulver](https://soulver.app).

-The design goals of SoulverCore are:
+The primary design goals of SoulverCore are:
-- Sensible defaults for most use-cases (common tasks work out-of-the-box)
+- Sensible defaults for most use cases (the same defaults used by Soulver)
-- A high level of customizability (non-common tasks are possible, like adding phrase functions & new units)
+- A high level of extensibility (set variables, add new units, & define custom natural language functions)
-- Exceptional performance
+- Exceptional performance (7k-13k calculations/second on Apple Silicon chips)

+When considering SoulverCore for your project, note the following:
+- SoulverCore is written in Swift and works across all Apple platforms
-Additionally, SoulverCore has been designed to have no 3rd party dependencies & work across all Apple platforms.
+- SoulverCore has zero 3rd party dependencies
+- SoulverCore is exactly the same math library used inside the shipping version of Soulver (available for Mac since 2005)

 ## Requirements
 - Xcode 15+